Domestic violence in lesbian relationships

-Domestic violence within lesbian relationships is the pattern of violent and coercive behavior in a female same-sex relationship wherein a lesbian or other non-heterosexual woman seeks to control the thoughts, beliefs, or conduct of her female intimate partner.
-In the case of multiple forms of domestic partner abuse, it is also referred to as lesbian battering.
+Domestic violence within lesbian relationships is a pattern of violent and coercive behavior in a female same-sex relationship wherein a woman seeks to control the thoughts, beliefs, or conduct of her female intimate partner.
+Physical abuse in lesbian relationships is also referred to as lesbian battering.

 Prevalence

-The issue of domestic violence among lesbians has become a serious social concern, but the topic has often been ignored, both in academic analyses and in the establishment of social services for battered women.
-On a survey by the CDC in 2010, it was found that 43.8% of lesbian women reported experiencing physical violence, stalking, or rape by an intimate partner on their lifetime.
-The report notes that, out of those 43.8%, two thirds (67.4%) reported exclusively female perpetrators.
-In contrast, 61.1% of bisexual women reported physical violence, stalking, or rape by their partners in the same study with 89.5% reporting being male perpetrators.
-Similarly, 35% of heterosexual women reported having been victim of intimate partner violence, with 98.7% of them reporting male perpetrators exclusively.
+Domestic violence research began before 1980, but research on lesbian violence was often neglected, both in academic analyses and in the establishment of social services for battered women.

+A 2010 CDC survey compared domestic violence victimization rates between lesbian, bisexual, and heterosexual women.
 The differences between most forms of reported domestic violence rates between lesbian women and heterosexual women were found to be non-significant due to insufficient statistical power.

+In the survey, 43.8% of lesbian women reported experiencing physical violence, stalking, or rape by an intimate partner of any gender in their lifetime.
+Out of those reporting abuse, two thirds (28.9% of the total sample) reported exclusively female perpetrators.

+In the same study, 61.1% of bisexual women reported physical violence, stalking, or rape by their partners (of any gender).
+Out of those reporting abuse, 89.5% (or 54% of the total sample) reported male perpetrators.

+In the same study, 35% of heterosexual women reported experiencing physical violence, stalking, or rape by an intimate partner of any gender in their lifetime.
+Of those who reported abuse, 98.7% (or 34% of the total sample) reported male perpetrators exclusively.

 The Encyclopedia of Victimology and Crime Prevention states, "For several methodological reasons – nonrandom sampling procedures and self-selection factors, among others – it is not possible to assess the extent of same-sex domestic violence.
 Studies on abuse between gay male or lesbian partners usually rely on small convenience samples such as lesbian or gay male members of an association."
-Some sources state that gay and lesbian couples experience domestic violence at the same frequency as heterosexual couples, while other sources state domestic violence among gay, lesbian, and bisexual individuals might be higher than that among heterosexual individuals, that gay, lesbian, and bisexual individuals are less likely to report domestic violence that has occurred in their intimate relationships than heterosexual couples are, or that lesbian couples experience domestic violence less than heterosexual couples do.
-By contrast, some researchers commonly assume that lesbian couples experience domestic violence at the same rate as heterosexual couples, and have been more cautious when reporting domestic violence among gay male couples.
+Some sources state or assume that same-sex couples experience domestic violence at the same frequency as heterosexual couples.
+Other sources that state that LGB individuals might experience either higher or lower rates of domestic violence than heterosexual individuals, or that people are less likely to report abuse in same-sex relationships.